Arsenal F.C.–Manchester United F.C. rivalry: 1996–2003

 Wenger had advised against the Premier League extending the season to ease Manchester United's fixture congestion, to which Ferguson publicly retorted: "Maybe he should concentrate on Ian Wright's tackles rather than Manchester United.
 He's at a big club, well Arsenal used to be a big club, and maybe next year he could be in the same situation.
 I wonder what [h]is story will be then."

 United had won four of the first five editions of the newly branded league, and were on course to continue their domination after opening up a sizeable lead in February 1998.
 Injuries and poor results however destabilised the team, and by the time Arsenal visited Old Trafford in March, a title race was looking probable.
 Wenger was bullish of his team's chances: "I told you last week that the race was not over when the bookmakers stopped betting.
 Surprise, surprise, they have started taking money again."
 A goal from Marc Overmars set Arsenal on the way to victory, which put them six points behind with three games in hand.
-They eventually won the league, and secured the double by beating Newcastle United in the Cup final.
+They eventually won the league, and secured the double by beating Newcastle United in the FA Cup final.

 Arsenal began the 1998–99 season with a 3–0 win over United in the Charity Shield; Ferguson was unconcerned by the result, but losing to the champions a month later by the same scoreline was, in his words, "a lot less tolerable."
 Both clubs again vied for domestic honours; United this time pipped Arsenal by a point to regain the title.
 They also met in the FA Cup semi-final, which was replayed after the original game ended goalless.
 David Beckham and Dennis Bergkamp scored for their respective clubs either side of half time, Roy Keane was dismissed, and the holders late on were awarded a penalty.
 Schmeichel saved Bergkamp's attempt and the tie went into extra time.
 Ryan Giggs memorably scored the winner, picking up possession on the halfway line and dribbling past the entire Arsenal back line before shooting past David Seaman.
 "A match that had everything finished with a pitch invasion, sporadic fighting and David Beckham carried shoulder-high from the field" wrote Matt Dickinson in The Times.
-United went on to complete the treble, winning the UEFA Champions League.
+United went on to complete the Treble, becoming the first English club to do so.